Asheville TrailsbyTrailful Outdoor Co

 At just under a mile, this is the shortest hike on our list, but the beauty of these waterfalls make it well worth the stop.
 Hike from the Looking Glass Rock overlook on the Blue Ridge Parkway, dropping through a rocky forest to Skinny Dip Falls.
 This series of waterfalls cascades over colorful rock into crystal-clear pools of chilly water, making it a popular summertime destination.
 Hike early for the best shot of solitude at these ultra-popular falls, and the chance to catch the sun’s first golden rays streaming through the forest.

-VIEW TRAIL INFO, MAPS & PHOTOSWHAT TO PACK?
+VIEW TRAIL INFO, MAPS & PHOTOS

 Hiking gear list: our favorite, trail-tested gear